Francesco-2002/CI2025_lab2/README_TSP_Memetic.md

 ### Hybrid Approach
 - It’s a **Memetic Algorithm**, not a simple GA.
-- Every child solution generated is immediately optimized using a **local search heuristic**.
+- A child solution generated is immediately optimized using a **local search heuristic** with a probability of 0.1.

 ### Asymmetric TSP (ATSP) Support
 - Automatically detects if the problem is **symmetric** (standard TSP) or **asymmetric (ATSP)**.